murilloves/deel-frontend-test/README.md

-# React + Vite + TypeScript Project
+# React TypeScript Project

-This is a simple starter template for a React project configured with Vite and TypeScript.
+This is a simple **auto-complete component** React project configured with TypeScript.

 ## Prerequisites